 Comments

-The blog has been deployed, we’ve written some very good blog posts and published them via Adminer.
-People are reading the blog and they’re very passionate about our ideas.
-We’re receiving many emails with praise each day.
-But what is all the praise for when we’ve got it only in the email, so no one else can read it?
-Wouldn’t it be better if people could comment directly on the blog so that everyone else could read how awesome we are?
+The blog has been deployed, we’ve written some very interesting blog posts and published them using Adminer.
+People are reading our blog and are very enthusiastic about it.
+We receive many emails with praise every day.
+But what good is all this praise if it's only in our email and no one else can read it?
+Wouldn't it be better if readers could comment directly on the articles, so everyone could see how amazing we are?

 Creating a New Table

-Fire up Adminer again and create a new table named comments with these columns:
+Let's fire up Adminer again and create a comments table with these columns:

 • id int, check autoincrement (AI)

-• post_id, a foreign key that references the posts table
+• post_id, foreign key referencing the posts table

 • name varchar, length 255